This article covers:

 ⌘ S stops the running time entry

-⌘ O continues the last recorded time entry
+⌘ O continues the last recorded time entry (you must be in timer mode for this)

 You can also click on the menu bar icon in the top right to quickly start/stop timers, sync app, go to webapp reports or send feedback.